Can I have different holiday pay and time off policies for different employees?

 Federal and state laws generally do not require employers to provide premium pay or days off for holidays.
 But they typically do require you to be fair and flexible about employees' religious customs.

-State laws might make exceptions related to an employee’s protected status or the type of business in which they work.
-These are some examples:
+States might make exceptions to these laws, especially if they are related to an employee’s protected status or the type of business in which they work.
+For example:

 - Oregon.
 Veterans are entitled to a day off for Veterans Day (either paid or unpaid) unless it causes a serious problem for the employer.

 - Massachusetts.
 Employees in certain businesses that are open on Sundays or legal holidays usually must be paid 1.2 times their regular rate (this is expected to end on Jan.
 1, 2023).

 Also, under federal law, different employees may be paid differently for hours worked during holidays.
 It depends on whether overtime laws apply to them (nonexempt) or do not apply to them (exempt):

 Hourly, nonexempt employees are paid 1.5 times their regular rate for any hours over 40 in a workweek, but paid holidays do not count as hours worked.